 - 1. Complete the degree in four calendar years from the date on a student's initial registration or be held to any new degree requirements. - 2.
 Maintain a cumulative 3.0 GPA. - 3.
-Complete 36 credits of music courses, including four semesters of applied music study (12 credits), four semesters of small ensemble (4 credits), one academic music course (3 credits), collaborative piano courses (14 credits), Piano Pedagogy (3 credits), a sight reading jury for pianists (0 credit), four semesters of Performance Forum (0 credit), one full student collaborative recital (0 credit), participate in two January terms (0 credit) and pass a comprehensive exam (0 credit) given near the conclusion of degree study. - 4.
+Complete GSR 501, Graduate Orientation Seminar (one credit). - 4.
+Complete 36 credits of music courses, including four semesters of applied music study (12 credits), three semesters of small ensemble (3 credits), Seminar in Solo Piano (1 credit), one academic music course (3 credits), collaborative piano courses (14 credits), Piano Pedagogy (3 credits), a sight reading jury for pianists (0 credit), four semesters of Performance Forum (0 credit), one full student collaborative recital (0 credit), participate in two January terms (0 credit) and pass a comprehensive exam (0 credit) given near the conclusion of degree study. - 5.
 Pass proficiency exams in music history and music theory.